JoyWays/TP_MGSI/README.md

-XWoe
-I’m pleased to be able to interact with you.
+It was nice talking to you.